t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 Using the deadline-aware concepts of this proposal together with {{QUIC}} in a single-path scenario will still offer the advantage of deadline-based retransmissions / FEC but limit its effectiveness to the boundaries set by the available path.

-This draft specifies a minimal set of protocol extensions for {{QUIC-MULTIPATH}} respectively {{QUIC}} to exchange deadline information at the transport layer, so that endpoints can coordinate scheduling for multipath transmissions with strict time constraints.
+This draft specifies a minimal set of protocol extensions for {{QUIC-MULTIPATH}} and {{QUIC}} respectively to exchange deadline information at the transport layer, so that endpoints can coordinate scheduling for multipath transmissions with strict time constraints.
 As the first version of our proposal, our goal is to gather community feedback and gauge interest to guide future refinements.

 ## Motivation and Applications